hcvinzo/fayn-life/TESTING_ASSISTANT_ROLE.md

 JOIN clients c ON c.id = app.client_id
 JOIN profiles p ON p.id = app.practitioner_id
 WHERE app.practice_id IN (
-  SELECT practice_id FROM profiles WHERE email = 'test.assistant@example.com'
+  SELECT practice_id FROM profiles WHERE email = 'jane.assistant@gmail.com' -- Use your assistant email
 );

 -- 4. Verify RLS policies (as assistant)